ruby-concurrency/concurrent-ruby/doc/promises.out.md

 ## States

-Lets define a inspection helper for methods.
+Let's define an inspection helper for methods.

 ```ruby
 def inspect_methods(*methods, of:)